Extract: Northamptonshire Contemporary Biographies, by W T Pike, 1908

 Thomas Patenall

-Plan drawn up for Mr Patenall for a barn stable.
-The street was off Higham Road
+1895 Plan drawn up for Mr Patenall for a barn stable.

-then known as Rushden Hill to 'Mr Groom's factory' - now Lime Street.
+Map - Rushden Hill (Higham Road) to 'Mr Groom's factory' - now Lime Street.

-It shows he had more than one house, one for himself and others at the corner.
+It shows he had more than one house, one for himself and 'houses' at the corner.

 Also shows Mr Spencer's sand pits where John White late built Lime Street factory.